lithiumoxide/pvault/README.md

 Add an alias for the username/password to use as an identifier.
 The vault password is used to generate a key to encrypt your username and password.
 This does not have to be the same password for each entry: you _can_ use a different vault password for each entry, as each one is encrypted individually.

+Encrypted usernames and passwords are stored in `pvault.pv` in the same directory as `pvault.py`.

 ### Dependencies
 Requires:
 * Python3.6+